c-m-hunt/tdd-demo/README.md

 * Refactor the code

 ## Why TDD?
 * The thinking is completed while writing the tests and not code
-* The code is written to pass the tests
-* The code is written to be testable
+* No unnecessary code
-* High test coverage
+* Byproduct - High test coverage

+* Creates confidence
-* The code is written in small chunks
+* Increase agility in developing

+## Setup
+- Open in VS Code
+- Open in devcontainer
+- Open a terminal in VS Code and run `poetry shell`

 ## Run Pytest Watcher
 ```bash